google-deepmind/mujoco/doc/modeling.rst

 Frame orientations
 ~~~~~~~~~~~~~~~~~~

 Several model elements have right-handed spatial frames associated with them.
-These are all the elements defined in
+These are all the elements defined in the
-the kinematic tree except for joints.
+kinematic tree except for joints.
 A spatial frame is defined by its position and orientation.
-Specifying 3D
+Specifying 3D positions is
-positions is straightforward, but specifying 3D orientations can be challenging.
-This is why MJCF provides several
+straightforward, but specifying 3D orientations can be challenging.
+This is why MJCF provides several alternative
-alternative mechanisms.
-No matter which mechanism the user chooses, the frame orientation is always represented as a
+mechanisms.
+No matter which mechanism the user chooses, the frame orientation is always represented as a unit quaternion
-unit quaternion after compilation.
-Recall that a 3D rotation by angle *a* around axis given by the unit vector (*x, y,
+after compilation.
+Recall that a 3D rotation by angle :math:`a` around axis given by the unit vector :math:`(x, y, z)`
-z*) corresponds to the quaternion (cos(*a*/2), sin(*a*/2) \* (*x, y, z*)).
-Also recall that every 3D orientation can
+corresponds to the quaternion :math:`(\cos(a/2), \: \sin(a/2) \cdot (x, y, z))`.
+Also recall that every 3D orientation
-be uniquely specified by a single 3D rotation by some angle around some axis.
+can be uniquely specified by a single 3D rotation by some angle around some axis.

 All MJCF elements that have spatial frames allow the five attributes listed below.
 The frame orientation is specified
 using at most one of these attributes.
 The :at:`quat` attribute has a default value corresponding to the null